 BMW X5 retains almost similar silhouette and can be identified easily in the X range of BMWs.
 However, the designers have tried to make it more butch by adding muscular lines, especially on the bonnet.
-The front grille size has been increased for an imposing stance.
+The front grille size has been increased for an imposing stance (same is done with new 7-Series).
 Dimensionwise, the car is bigger now and measures 4299mm in length, up by 36mm.
 It is also 66mm wider and 19mm taller than the outgoing model.
 Even the wheelbase has been increased by 42mm to 2965mm.

 The major overhaul in this 4th generation X5 is the technological updates that brings it up to match the level of latest BMW’s like the 7 series and the 5 series.
 BMW X5 gets new laser headlights with a beam range of over 500 metre (all led headlights achieves around 300-metre beam throw).
 The driver assistance package is revamped as well.
 Some of the optional add-ons include Lane keeping assist, Traffic Jam assist, steering assist, auto speed limiter, lane keeping, parking assist.
 Moreover, there is an Emergency Stop Assist that brakes and steers the car itself during emergency situations.

 BMW is often criticised for carrying over same interiors in it newer model.
 However, new X5 interiors are completely redone.
 The analogue driver display cluster is replaced by a fully digital display.
 BMW calls it the Live Cockpit Professional display (similar to Audi’s digital cockpit).
 The iDrive unit has been very user-friendly since it was introduced but now it also gets touch control.
 The audio system is sourced from Wilkins Diamond.
 And the leather wrapped seat comes with optional massage and ventilation functions.